 How to set up filters

-In this article we will go through step by step how to set up filters inside Rule.
+In this article we will go through step by step how to set up filters in Rule.
 Filters are a tool for creating selections, these are usually called segments.
 Thus, filters are a way to further divide your customers.
-You can segment your customers using filters as granularly as you want.
+You can segment your customers using filters as granularly as you like.
 For example, you can segment your members who have shopped more than 3 times, over a certain type of order value, and create mailings that are more relevant to them.
-Or for example, if you have customers with the member field "City", you can create a filter on "City = Gothenburg".
-That way, all members with Gothenburg as their city are filtered out of the list.
+Or if you have customers with the member field "City", you can create a filter on "City = Gothenburg".
+In this way, all members who have Gothenburg as a city are filtered out of the list.

 Before you create filters, we recommend that you know what the following are: